 When both restricted and unrestricted resources are available for use, it is the City's policy to use restricted resources first, then unrestricted resources as they are needed.

 Cash and Cash Equivalents

-For the purposes of reporting cash flows, the Water Fund considers money market funds and all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.
+For the purposes of reporting cash flows, the Water Fund considers all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.

 Capital Assets